CaptainD1/bad-apple-turtle/README.md

 # bad-apple-turtle
 A program that plays Bad Apple!! on a Python Turtle

-I just made this in the course of a few hours, so don't expect it to be perfect or anything.
-I might fix it up at some point.
+This had just been nearly completely re-written to be better in almost every way.
+Pypotrace is no longer used in this version.

-You need OpenCV, python-vlc, and pypotrace instralled for this to work.
+You need OpenCV installed for this to work.
+Python-vlc is also used when playing back a video along side the turtle, but it technically optional.

 Make sure OpenCV is installed with FFMPEG support and VLC Media Player is installed before python-vlc.

-First, you need to run `bad_apple_vectorize.py` in the same folder as the video file for Bad Apple.
+First, you need to run `bad_apple_vectorize.py` while specifying an input video.
 This converts each frame of the video into vectors for the turtle to display.
-It will take a little while to do.
-You will probably need to either rename the video or change the `VIDEO_PATH` variable in the Python file.
+You can specify an output file, but if not, it will append "\_vectorized" to the name and change the extension to `.dat`.

-Next, run `bad_apple_turtle.py` in the same folder as the original video and the new vector file.
-This should open up a turtle window and a VLC window playing the original video.
-You need to make sure the `VIDEO_PATH` in `bad_apple_turtle.py` also matches the filename of the video.
+Next, run `bad_apple_turtle.py` and specify the name of the new vector file.
+This will open up a turtle window that will play the video.
+You can include a video with the vector file using `-v <video_path>`.
+If you do, a VLC window will also open and play the original video, synchronized with the turtle.
+When specifying an external video, it will usually drop a few frames of the turtle video at the beginning while trying to synchronize the two.

-If the turtle is not synchronized with the video, make sure the `TARGET_FPS` variable is set to the same framerate as the video you're playing.
+If the turtle is not synchronized with the video, you can try increasing the `VLC_INITIAL_DELAY` variable, though it's already fairly high.
+If you are getting lots of dropped frames, you can try increasing `OFFSET_TOLERANCE` or get a faster computer.

 I used this video: https://www.youtube.com/watch?v=UkgK8eUdpAo

-Theoretically, you could probably put any video through this, but I do not know how well it would work and it would be converted to black and white.
+Theoretically, you could probably put any video through this, but I do not know how well it would work and it would be converted to binary black and white.

+I plan to eventually release this on pypi, but I'm going to make sure I get everything streamlined first.